Follow these 3 easy steps to learn how to grow broccoli sprouts in about five days. Add more goodness to your meals (without having to cook).

 Notes

-Many people like to first soak their seeds in water with a little apple cider vinegar to clean them up and help remove any unwanted bacteria.
+Many people like to first soak their sprouting seeds in water with a little apple cider vinegar to clean them up and help remove any unwanted bacteria.

 I've tried sprouting seeds both with and without doing this.
 I generally don't do this as a rule myself, as I haven't felt the need to but, please do whichever method you prefer.